AAKASHKSHETTY/Banking_Ledger_App/README.md

 *Replace this: I decided to build X for Y reasons.*

 ## Assumptions
-*Replace this: If you made any assumption in designing the service, document it here*

 1) User can only transact in the initial currency he has loaded the account with.

 2) Load(Credits) will create new user if not already present in the system.

-3) Authorizations(Debits) will only be allowed if user is present in system, ie. if he has loaded any amount into our account prior.
+3) Authorizations(Debits) will only be allowed if user is present in system, ie. if he has loaded any amount into his account prior.
 Any authorization by a non-user is not saved in event logs.

 4) Two or more transactions can have same message Ids.

+5) Authorizations made over the balance amount, will be recorded into Eventlog and return LoadResponse will DECLINED as ResponseCode.

+6) Authorizations made without existing userId in the system, will return DECLINED LoadResponse but will not be stored in eventLog.

+7) All values of amount/balances will be rounded up to 2 Decimal places.
+Also, while testing we should expect the values up till 2 decimal places even if it is a whole integer as in 'test1.csv'.

 ## Bonus: Deployment considerations
 *Replace this: If I were to deploy this, I would host it in this way with these technologies.*